Offer Guidance for Health Courses

 As your course gives substantial access to young people or vulnerable groups, it is a condition of your offer that you undergo an Enhanced DBS check and that we receive a satisfactory outcome to this.
 If you are accepting our offer as your firm choice we need to know now if you have any criminal record to declare.
 This will enable us to assess your suitability to train in your chosen field.

-It is really important that all applicants read our information page.
+It is really important that all applicants read our information page where you can find the self-declaration form for this purpose.
 Even if you do not think that you have anything you need to disclose to us, this is a very complex area, so please read this information page to find out more.